CARELESS TALK

 Transition: Primary to Secondary

-Careless Talk is thought provoking workshop which explores how a young person could be groomed to take part in extremist action.
+Careless Talk is a thought provoking drama which explores how a young person could be groomed to take part in extremist action.

 Outcomes / Children will: